kurt-krueckeberg/d-docs/notes/arrays-and-slices.md

 # Arrays and Slices

-[Arrays](https://dlang.org/spec/arrays.html) explains that the following are arrays D:
+As [Arrays](https://dlang.org/spec/arrays.html) explains all of the following are arrays D:

 1. Raw C-like pointers
 2. Static C-like arrays.
 3. Dynamic arrays are a bult-in type ID D.

+## Raw pointers

+When memory is allocated to a C-like raw porinter:

+D provides the same sematntically equivalent `[]` and `*` operators.
+Raw pointer styles arrays are not bounds check.
+They must point to `null` or to valid memory.
+Slices to them (see Slices below) are bounds checked.

 ## Static Arrays